 Please use APA reference format regardless of your formatter or word processor.
-If you rely on the LATEX bibliographic facility, use natbib.sty and icml2014.bst included in the style-file package to obtain this format.
+If you rely on the LATEX bibliographic facility, use natbib.sty and icml2016.bst included in the style-file package to obtain this format.

 Citations within the text should include the authors' last names and year.
-If the authors' names are included in the sentence, place only the year in parentheses, for example when referencing Arthur Samuel's pioneering work (1959).

-Otherwise place the entire reference in parentheses with the authors and year separated by a comma (Samuel, 1959).

-List multiple references separated by semicolons (Kearns, 1989; Samuel, 1959; Mitchell, 1980).
-Use the 'et al.' construct only for citations with three or more authors or after listing all authors to a publication in an earlier reference (Michalski et al., 1983).
+If the authors' names are included in the sentence, place only the year in parentheses, for exam-ple when referencing Arthur Samuel's pioneering work (?).
+Otherwise place the entire reference in parentheses with the authors and year separated by a comma (?).
+List multiple references separated by semicolons (???).
+Use the 'et al.' construct only for citations with three or more authors or after listing all authors to a publication in an earlier refer-ence (?).